What is a PMO? Your Guide to the Project Management Office

 Typical Roles Played

-Looking at all the various levels and roles of the PMO, it is easy to get overwhelmed or not know where to start.
-The responsibilities of the PMO are dependent upon both the level at which it sits in the organization and the role of which it assumed.
+Looking at all the various levels and roles of the project management office, it is easy to get overwhelmed or not know where to start.
+The core function of the PMO – i.e. what it does – is dependent upon both the level at which it sits in the organization and the role it was defined to play.

-Typical responsibilities can range from providing project management support functions to actually being responsible for projects, by lending project managers out to project teams for their duration.
+Typical responsibilities can range from providing simple project management support, to leading projects, or even leasing out project managers to teams for their duration.

-Therefore, when implementing or delivering a PMO we recommend narrowing down the focus to a few key areas including:
+Therefore, when first implementing a PMO we recommend narrowing down the focus to a few key areas namely:

-- integrity of data and proactive analysis and insights
+- Generating proactive analysis and insights supported by quality data

-- stakeholder management providing an emphasis on stakeholder involvement and communication.
+- Stakeholder management with an emphasis on active executive stakeholder involvement and communication.